 Morning Safari in Khama Rhino Sanctuary

-We woke up at 4am the next morning to eat a quick breakfast, tear down our tents and board a jeep for our first safari.
-The sunrise safari occurs early to catch wildlife seeking waterholes during a more active morning time.
+We woke up at 4 am the next morning to eat a quick breakfast, tear down our tents and board a jeep for our first safari.
+The sunrise safari occurs early to catch wildlife seeking waterholes during more active morning time.
 This is before the oppressive midday sun.
 It was frigid when we left camp, but sunrise in the brush was spectacular.
 Riding out in the cold and catching views of wildlife was also a fantastic bonding experience for our newly-formed group.
-We saw rhino, giraffe, zebra, elephants and impala before jumping back on the road and heading to Maun.
+We saw rhino, giraffe, zebra, elephants, and impala before jumping back on the road and heading to Maun.

 Okavango Delta Flight

 The drive to Maun was 6.5 hours, this included a few bathroom breaks and stops for snacks.
 Once we reached Maun we took to the air for a birds-eye view of the Okavango Delta.
 The flight cost $120 per person and was a cool perspective of the delta and the animals that call it home.
 We saw hippo, giraffes, zebra, elephants, and buffalo from the air.
 The winding water channels of the delta were particularly cool to view from above.

 Mike was seated on the “passenger side” of the airplane and I was seated directly behind the pilot.
 There were more animals visible on Mike’s side of the plane, but we were able to pass the camera back and forth.
 Unfortunately for some solo travelers on our plane, they missed some photo ops.

 I personally think the plane ride was cool, but a little overpriced.
 Since there were two of us taking the flights, $240 seemed like a lot for the 90-minute trip.
 Mike thought it was worth the cost (but he had a better view of the herds below).
 Since there are so many safari options, I still think I would pass on this add-on again and put the money towards optional activities in Victoria Falls.